HEALTH IN MOTION: Discover What MOVES You

 FLORIDA NATURALIST’S CENTER

 Discover and enjoy the wildlife of Northeast Florida in this unique, hands-on learning environment.
-Encounter amphibians, possums, and many other surprising animals in this interactive space.
+Encounter amphibians, opossums, and many other surprising animals in this interactive space.
 See a schedule of animal encounters.

 CURRENTS OF TIME: A History of Jacksonville & Northeast Florida

-See how Florida’s first Native American settlers lived, experience Jacksonville from the Timucuas to the 1960s, and discover how modern-day events have shaped our community in this immersive exhibit.
+See how Florida’s first Native Americans lived, experience Jacksonville from the Timucuas to the 1960s, and discover how modern-day events have shaped our community in this immersive exhibit.
 Visitors can walk through 12,000 years of Northeast Florida history, all in one setting.

 HIXON NATIVE PLANT COURTYARD